+Figure 7-2.
+North American carbon emissions from transportation by mode; U.S.A and Canada 2003, Mexico 2001.

+Freight Transport

-1 Figure 7-2.
-North American carbon emissions from transportation by mode; United States and 2 Canada 2003, Mexico 2001 3 4 2.2.1 Freight Transport 5 Movement of freight is a major component of the transportation sector in North America.
-Total 6 freight activity in the United States, measured in metric ton-km, is 20 times that in Mexico and more than 7 10 times the levels observed in Canada (Figs. 7-3A, 7-3B, and 7-3C).
-8 9 Figure 7-3A.
+Movement of freight is a major component of the transportation sector in North America.
+Total freight activity in the United States, measured in metric ton-km, is 20 times that in Mexico and more than 10 times the levels observed in Canada (Figs. 7-3A, 7-3B, 7-3C).

+Figure 7-3A.
 Freight activity by mode in Canada.

-10 11 Figure 7-3B.
+Figure 7-3B.
 Freight activity by mode in Mexico.

-12 13 Figure 7-3C.
+Figure 7-3C.
 Freight activity by mode in the United States.

-14 15 In Mexico, trucking is the mode of choice for freight movements.
-Four-fifths of Mexican metric ton-16 km is produced by trucks.
+In Mexico, trucking is the mode of choice for freight movements.
+Four-fifths of Mexican metric tonkm are produced by trucks.
 Moreover, trucking's modal share has been increasing over time.

+In Canada, rail transport accounts for the majority of freight movement (65%).
+Rail transport is well suited to the approximately linear distribution of Canada's population in close proximity to the U.S. border, the long-distances from east to west, and the large volumes of raw material flows typical of Canadian freight traffic (see Table 5-2 in NATS, 2005).

+In the United States, road freight plays a greater role than in Canada, and rail is less dominant, although rail still carries the largest share of metric ton-km (40%).
+In none of the countries does air freight account for a significant share of metric ton-km.

+Passenger Transport

-17 In Canada, rail transport accounts for the majority of freight movement (65%).
-Rail transport is well 18 suited to the approximately linear distribution of Canada's population in close proximity to the United 19 States border, the long-distances from east to west, and the large volumes of raw material flows typical of 20 Canadian freight traffic (see Table 5-2 in NATS, 2005).
-21 In the United States, road freight plays a greater role than in Canada, and rail is less dominant, although rail still carries the largest share of metric ton-km (40%).
-In none of the countries does air 22 23 freight account for a significant share of metric ton-km.
-24 25 2.2.2 Passenger Transport 26 In all three countries, passenger transport is predominantly by road, followed in distant second by air 27 travel.
-The rate of growth in air travel in North America is more than double that of road transport, so that 28 air transport's share of carbon emissions will increase in the future.
-Nearly complete data are available for 29 passenger-kilometers-traveled (pkt) by mode in the United States and Canada in 2001.
-Of the more than 8 30 trillion pkt accounted for by the United States, 86% was by light-duty personal vehicles, most by 31 passenger car but a growing share by light trucks (Fig. 7-4A) (motorcycle pkt, about 0.2% of the total, is 32 included with passenger car).
+In all three countries, passenger transport is predominantly by road, followed in distant second by air travel.
+The rate of growth in air travel in North America is more than double that of road transport, so that air transport's share of carbon emissions will increase in the future.
+Nearly complete data are available for passenger-kilometers-traveled (pkt) by mode in the United States and Canada in 2001.
+Of the more than 8 trillion pkt accounted for by the United States, 86% was by light-duty personal vehicles, most by passenger car but a growing share by light trucks (Fig. 7-4A) (motorcycle pkt, about 0.2% of the total, is included with passenger car).
 Air travel claims 10%; other modes are minor.